 Tharp Knob Overlook

-6.)
-Make Your Plans For Afterwards - It's a special day that deserves a celebration!
-You can reserve a Vrbo, a cozy room in one of the local bed & breakfasts, stay in one of the houses designed by Frank Lloyd Wright, or stay at Seven Springs.
-Looking for dinner plans?
-The Falls City Pub in the town of Ohiopyle is a great place for the family to celebrate afterwards with big flavor and a casual atmosphere.
+The fun doesn't stop when the sun goes down!
+The Falls City Pub in the town of Ohiopyle is a great place for the family to celebrate afterward with big flavor and a casual atmosphere.
 It's difficult to get a reservation at Treetops Restaurant in Acme, PA but if you can snag one it's a unique and delicious dining experience!
 Another regional favorite is Out Of The Fire Café in Donegal.
 Their patio dining has a beautiful view of the ridge (particularly beautiful in the fall!) with upscale flavors.
-Staying the weekend?
-Plan another big adventure for you and the group with white water rafting, kayaking, or biking the trails with Wilderness Voyageurs!
+The Kristian W. Klay Winery is a great picnic spot that has an amazing wine selection too!
+Or you can hire a private chef to cook dinner at your cabin for you.

 Hey there!
-I'm Carly D'Angelo-Hall - a photographer specializing in documenting weddings across the U.S. If you love adventure, experiencing new things, and if you like to live "outside of the box", let's talk about how I can help you create and capture the wedding day of your dreams!
-Visit wildnorthweddings.com to view all-inclusive wedding day and adventure session packages.
+I'm Carly D'Angelo-Hall - a photographer specializing in documenting weddings and elopements across the U.S. If you love the idea of a wedding with adventure, excitement, and a little romance sprinkled in, let's talk about how I can help you create and capture the wedding day of your dreams!
+Visit wildnorthweddings.com to view all-inclusive wedding day and adventure session photography packages, and fill out the contact form to get connected!

 Wild North Weddings is an elopement and adventure wedding photographer documenting weddings in Pittsburgh, Pennsylvania, Denver, Colorado, Vail, Colorado, White River National Forest in Colorado, Moab, Utah, Arches National Park, Utah, Sedona, Arizona, Glacier National Park, Montana, Grand Tetons National Park, Montana, Rocky Mountain National Park, Colorado, Taos, New Mexico, Zion National Park in Utah, Arcadia National Park, The Laurel Highlands of Pennsylvania, Smokey Mountain National Park, Shenandoah National Park, the Pacific Northwest, and more!